GentleClash/handsOnDE_yt_api/README.md

 This project is licensed under the terms of the [GNU GPLv3](LICENSE).

 ---
-*Part of a series of personal projects to build hands-on data engineering skills in ETL and ELT workflows.*
+*Part of a series of personal projects to build hands-on data engineering skills in ETL and ELT workflows*